 8 Mary Wroth, The Second Part of the Countess of Montgomery’s Urania, ed.
 Josephine A. Roberts, completed by Suzanne Gossett and Janel Mueller (Tempe, AZ: Arizona Center for Medieval and Renaissance Studies, 1999), 112.
 While to have these words accessible in any modern edition at all can be regarded as a triumph of scholarly reclamation, given that the sole previous edition was published in 1621 and immediately censored by the court of King James, they remain largely unavailable to a non-scholarly audience for Wroth’s prose romance.
 Fortunately, an abbreviated modern version of both parts of Urania is available in Mary Ellen Lamb’s paperback edition, Mary Wroth: The Countess of Montgomery’s Urania (Abridged) (Tempe, AZ: Arizona Center for Medieval and Renaissance Studies, 2011).

 9 For an extended consideration of Mary Wroth’s works in relation not simply to canonical male authors but to other early modern women authors from Mary Sidney Herbert to Aemilia Lanyer, whose works inspired and shaped Wroth’s own, see my Changing the Subject: Mary Wroth and Figurations of Gender in Early Modern England (Lexington: Univ.
 Press of Kentucky, 1996).

-10 In the following excerpts from Secret Story-Maker, quotations from the actual writings of early modern authors, Mary Wroth, Amelia Lanyer, Philip Sidney and Ben Jonson, are rendered in italics.
+10 In the following excerpts from STRANGE LABYRINTH, quotations from the actual writings of early modern authors, Mary Wroth, Amelia Lanyer, Philip Sidney and Ben Jonson, are rendered in italics.